Kunozuri/zrsmyley-m001-b2025/README.md

 ORDERBLOCKS (structure record): # RETURN the valid orderblock within the current set of structure (bos, choch, inducement)
     INITIALIZE orderblock storage array
     INITIALIZE available pullback array

     # LOOP each within the structure record
-    FOR length of the structure record:
+    FOR the length of the structure record:

         # THIS will hold the pullbacks of every structure from bos to choch
         INITIALIZE temporary schematic data structure array